xyxxyyxy/locations/README.md

 - ?latitude
 - ?radius

-returns average, standard deviation and count of restaurants in the specified radius of the given coordinates
+returns average, standard deviation and count of restaurants in the specified radius of the given coordinates.